Abdullah-Saeed-BB/job-research-backend/README.md

 Developed a job research backend.
-This Job Reasearch project will contain Front-end using Next JS, and mobile app using React native.
+This Job research project will contain a Front-end using Next JS, and a mobile app using React native.
 1. [Technolgies](#technolgies)
 2. [End points](#end-points)
 3. [Database Schema](#database-schema)